Kunull/Writeups/docs/ROP Emporium/split.md

 +---------------------------+

 ===================================================================================
-pop rdi <-- rip
+rip --> pop rdi
-## pop rdi: pop the value pointed to by rsp into rdi and move the rsp 8 bytes higher
+	## Pop the value pointed to by rsp into rdi and move the rsp 8 bytes higher
 ===================================================================================

 Stack: